quacklemtduck/quacklemtduck/README.md

-Currently a Software Development BSc student at the IT-University of Copenhagen
+Currently a Computer Science MSc student at the IT-University of Copenhagen